Department-for-Transport-Disruptions/bods-integrated-data/README.md

 awslocal s3api list-objects --bucket integrated-data-bods-txc-local
 ```

-Insert data into the database for a given file (requires NaPTAN data to exist in the database - see NaPTAN section above):
+Insert data into the database for a given file:

 ```bash
 make run-local-bods-txc-processor FILE="bods/Acme_Bus_Co_314/A_ACME_PF1102351_14_1_2021-09-06.xml"
 ```

 #### Traveline National Dataset (TNDS)

+> TNDS data mapping requires NOC and NapTAN data to exist in the database first (see NOC and NaPTAN sections above).

 TNDS data is behind authorisation.
 First find the AWS ARN of the secrete that contains auth credentials: